 The project builds on early field work in India during my Master’s program, where I, together with Janina Steinert and Sebastian Vollmer, found that household-based interventions vary substantially in their effectiveness based on the accuracy of spouses’ assumptions about each others’ behaviors.
-Expanding on these insights, Vasanthi and I explore how different norms related to gender are perceived by household members, to what extent these perceptions are accurate, and how they affect household members’ actual behaviors.
-We are specifically examining gender norms and household behaviors in terms of mobility, labor market participation, and preferential treatment of children by sex.
+Expanding on these insights, I explore, together with Vasanthi Pillai (TUM), how different norms related to gender are perceived by household and community members, to what extent these perceptions are accurate, and how they affect individuals’ actual behaviors.
 The project is funded by my Joachim-Herz Add-on Fellowship.

 Spousal Trust Alignment and Intra-Household Cooperation [Submitted]